 2. Build Self-Confidence

 The creative arts are an excellent way for children to build their self-confidence.
 Through creation, children develop a sense of pride in what they have made.
 This translates into other aspects of their lives and often gives them confidence in other subjects at school.
+Gain confidence by taking an aptitude test or personality test to see what you can develop that sense of pride in.
 Confidence is an important factor in success.

 3. Family Time